tjharrop/form-data-logging/README.md

-# form-data-logging
+# Form Data Logging
-A simple way of passing data through multi-page form prototypes
+This is a demonstration of an easy way in which you can pass data between pages of a multi-screen form using local storage.

+## Getting Started

+#### You will need:
+- _Some_ HTML knowledge